per1234/EtherEventQueue/README.md

   - Type: const char
 - Parameter: resendFlag - (0 == no resend, 1 == resend) If this is set to 1 then the queue will resend a message until the ack is received or the target IP times out
   - Type: boolean
-- Returns: 1 for success, 0 for failure, -1 == success w/ queue overflow
+- Returns: 0 for failure, 1 for success, , 2 for success w/ queue overflow
   - Type: byte

 `EtherEventQueue.queueHandler(ethernetClient)` - send queued events
 - Parameter: ethernetClient - the EthernetClient object created during the Ethernet library initialization
   - Type: EthernetClient
+  - Returns: none

+ `EtherEventQueue.flushQueue()` - remove all events from the queue
+ - Returns: none

 `EtherEventQueue.checkTimeout()` - check for newly timed out nodes
 - Parameter: none
 -Returns: node number of the tirst newly timed out node found or -1 if no timed out node found